 Malnutrition and dehydration are influenced by the amount of food and liquid intake as well as by the body’s ability to digest and use the food and liquid consumed.
 If the gastrointestinal tract is functional, or if the individual is able to tolerate total parenteral nutrition (see TPN in Appendix Glossary), intravenous (IV) hydration, or hypodermal clysis hydration, then adequate nutrition and hydration may be maintained via ANH (Finestone et al., 1995).
 Some disease processes (e.g., cancers and immune disorders) may reduce the patient’s ability to benefit from nutrition and hydration.
 In these cases, even ANH is unlikely to contribute to the patient’s overall well-being.

 Nonclinical and ethical factors may be included in the decision-making process when patients and/or families are considering ANH (Druml et al., 2016).
 The patient’s wishes (autonomy), cultural beliefs/ethnicity, and religion are among a few of the nonclinical factors cited in the literature as being influential in the decision-making process (Braun et al., 2005; Cavalieri, 2001; Cervo et al., 2006; Duffy et al., 2006; Moynihan et al., 2005; Searight & Gafford, 2005; Smith & Andrews, 2000).
 Each nonclinical factor may carry varying degrees of influence in the decision for different individuals.
 Individuals might not share all aspects of the belief system of the ethnic or religious group with which they identify, so consider each of these nonclinical factors (e.g., autonomy, ethnicity/cultural beliefs, religion) on an individual basis.
-See ASHA’s Practice Portal page on Cultural Competence.
+See ASHA’s Practice Portal page on Cultural Responsiveness.

 Patient autonomy, or the right to self-determination, is a key factor in health care decision-making.
 Underlying the principle of autonomy is the presumption that individuals participate and make decisions based on an understanding of the situation, independent of controlling influences.
 Multiple variables can make this principle complex in the case where ANH is considered.
 Those who require ANH may be cognitively impaired or unable to make the decision to initiate or forego such treatment at the time in which it is needed.
 Often, surrogates are placed in situations where they are required to decide whether to initiate or forego ANH.
 Although an increased awareness of the importance of advanced directives has prompted patients to express their wishes ahead of time regarding issues like ANH, the overall use of advanced directives—and the ability to make an informed, accurate interpretation of the patient’s wishes—can be difficult (Mueller et al., 2004; Searight & Gafford, 2005).
 Furthermore, because the provision of food and liquid is symbolic of love and nurturing (Smith & Andrews, 2000), decisions can be made based on an emotional context—for example, “if heath care providers do not administer ANH, they are starving the patient to death.”
 Regardless of whether the decision maker is the patient or the surrogate, that decision maker must understand the benefits and risks associated with ANH—specifically as related to the diagnosis.
 The nonclinical factors discussed above are not uniform across ethnic and religious groups.
 Furthermore, the patient’s decision-making capacity is not always clear-cut—and many times, families do not agree on the issue of ANH.
 Involvement of a dedicated palliative care team can help establish goals of care.
 A bioethics committee can also assist with formulating medical/clinical policy, educating hospital staff and the community on topics (e.g., advanced directives and health care proxies), and providing families, physicians, and nurses with consultations on ethical dilemmas, which occasionally involve ANH.